MohammadKani/awesome-chatgpt-prompts/README.md

 > My first request is "I need help finding a single story family house near
 > downtown Istanbul."

-## Act as a Logistician
+## به عنوان یک Logistician

 Contributed by: [@devisasari](https://github.com/devisasari)

-> I want you to act as a logistician.
+> I want you to به عنوان یک logistician.
 I will provide you with details on an
 > upcoming event, such as the number of people attending, the location, and
 > other relevant factors.
 Your role is to develop an efficient logistical plan
 > for the event that takes into account allocating resources beforehand,